 The gothic-style brick home, complete with a tile roof and four towers, provided an entrance on the north side for the guest carriages and a large covered porch at the front entrance with a matching balcony directly above it.
 The floors were covered in tile, with wainscoted marble walls and pressed tin ceilings.
 Sliding pocket doors were used in several rooms, and many had fireplaces.
 Much of the trim and woodwork used were brought from the 1904 World’s Fair in St. Louis.
 The mansion’s third floor was dedicated to a 2,400 square foot ballroom.

 Due to its immaculate details, the mansion took several years to build.
 At the same time, Bayless was also building a three-story Opera House, the Sequoyah Hotel, and an athletic building with an indoor swimming pool.
 However, Mr. Bayless would never see the completion of his grand mansion.
 In 1907, just six months before it was completed, Bayless died following an operation for appendicitis.
-He was president of the Bank of Claremore at the time of his death.
+He was president of the Bank of Claremore at his death.

 Of the buildings that Belvidere built, only the mansion remains.

 Over the years, numerous people have reported that John Bayless and other family members continue to “reside” in the beautiful old home.
 These allegations tell of unexplained noises, actual sightings of shadowy figures, toilets that flush by themselves, hot and cold spots, and feelings of being touched by someone when no one is there.

 On several occasions, paranormal groups have investigated the old mansion, seemingly finding the most paranormal activity on the second floor.
 There, psychics have “seen” children playing, as well as “meeting” a distressed John Bayless and a troubled young woman who allegedly committed suicide when she lived in the building as a tenant in the 1940s.

 4th & Chickasaw

 Claremore, Oklahoma 74017